sam-thurman/darksky-lab-seattle-ds/README.md

 * Aggregate match statistics from a SQLite database in the file `database.sqlite`
     * A data dictionary available [here](https://www.kaggle.com/laudanum/footballdelphi)
 * Combine match information with weather data from the [DarkSky API](https://darksky.net/dev)
-* Insert data into MongoDB Atlas where each row contains the following information:
+* Insert data into MongoDB Atlas where each record contains the following information:
    * Team Name
    * League (either English Premier League (E0) or Bundesliga (D1))
    * Season
    * Total number of goals scored by the team during the season
    * Total number of wins the team earned during the season
    * Team's win percentage on days where it was raining during games in the season

 #### Getting the Weather Data

 Note that for this last calculation, you'll need to figure out if it was raining or not during the game.
 The database itself does not contain this information, but it does contain the date on which the game was played.
 For this, you'll need to use the [DarkSky API](https://darksky.net/dev) to get the historical weather data for that day.
 Note that each game is played in a different location, and this information is not contained in our SQL database.
-However, the teams in this database are largely german, so go ahead and just use the weather in Berlin, Germany as a proxy for this information.
+However, the teams in this database are largely German, so go ahead and just use the weather in Berlin, Germany as a proxy for this information.
 If it was raining in Berlin on the day the game was played, count that as rain game--**_you do not need to try and figure out the actual weather at each game's location, because we don't have that information!_**

 **NOTE: The DarkSky API is limited to 1000 free API calls a day, so be sure to test your model on very small samples.
 Otherwise, you'll hit the rate limit!**